 - Council of Europe Human Rights Channel – IDAHOT focus

 - IDAHOT website

-- ILGA-Europe – the European Region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association – created a rainbow map as well as published an annual review with country-specific information on LGBTI human rights
+- ILGA-Europe – the European Region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association – created a rainbow map, annual review with country-specific information on LGBTI human rights to be published soon.

-- The European Commission posted an article on LBGTI equality as well as a video about the story of Roberto and Andrea
+- The European Commission posted an article on LBGTI equality as well as a videos about personal stories of LGBTI people